Audrey Hepburn As Holly Golightly In 'Breakfast at Tiffany's'

-Audrey Hepburn was a classy and mega-talented actress, model and dancer hailing from Great Britain.
-She has had many awards and accolades to her credit as well as being ranked as a female screen legend by the American Film Institute.
+Hepburn was born in Belgium and grew up in Belgium the Netherlands and the UK.
+She won the Academy Award in 1954 for Roman Holiday, and is ranked as a female screen legend by the American Film Institute.
 She was also inducted into the International Best Dressed List Hall of Fame for her stunning fashion sense.
 Being both a film and fashion icon, Hepburn was well regarded as a popular public figure of her time.
 Her popularity and fame quickly elicited an onslaught of Audrey Hepburn “wannabes”.

 Audrey Hepburn was a stunning breath of fresh air during her heyday.
 Prior to World War II, most actresses, although beautiful enough, were a bit more conservative.
 She was beautiful, playful and unassuming.
 Hepburn took Hollywood by storm with her charm and talent in films.
 Breakfast at Tiffany’s was no exception.
 She portrayed Holly Golightly in the film released in 1961, and she did not disappoint.